BFES Headquarters 155 Dunlop St W.

 No. Everyone must obtain a permit annually.
 ALL permits expire at the end of each calendar year.

-Written permission must be sent to administration via fax, email, or in person.
+Written permission must be sent to administration via email at firstname.lastname@example.org.
 No phone calls will be accepted.

 No. Not at this time.
-We can only issue permits for that calendar year.
+We can only issue permits for the current calendar year.

 The owner must be the purchaser.
 The owner can apply on line, or provide you with written permission in order for you to obtain a permit for that address.